What is the Cost of Goods Sold (COGS)?

-Cost varies depending on whether the business is retail, wholesale, manufacturing, or a service business.
+Cost varies depending on whether the business is retail, wholesale, manufacturing, or service business.

 - In retailing and wholesaling, COGS during the reporting period involves beginning and ending inventories.
-This, of course, includes purchases made during the reporting period.
+It, of course, includes purchases made during the reporting period.

 - In manufacturing, it involves finished-goods inventories, plus raw materials inventories, goods-in-process inventories, direct labor, and direct factory overhead costs.

-- In the case of a service business, the revenue is being derived from the activities of individuals rather than the sale of a product, and hence calculating the cost of goods sold is a smaller task due to the low-level use of materials required to earn the income.
+- In the case of service business, revenue is being derived from the activities of individuals rather than product sales.
+Hence calculating the cost of goods sold is a smaller task due to the low-level use of materials required to earn the income.